jin-zhe/cheatsheets/C++.md

 s.erase(it);
 ```
 ###### Iteration
-The following 2 loops are equivalent in looping over key values.
+The following 2 loops are equivalent in looping over key values, in the order of keys dictated by the comparator.
 Both are in *O(N)*
-Caveat: Keys will be unique for set but may not be for multiset
+Caveat: Keys iterated will be unique for `set` but may not be for `multiset`
 ```cpp
 for (auto &key: s)
   cout << key << endl;